US STOCKS-Wall St up as weak GDP spurs hope of slower rate hikes

 drugmaker reported lower-than-expected revenue.

-new lows, while the Nasdaq recorded 18 new highs and 52 lows.
+lows, while the Nasdaq recorded eight new highs and 25 new lows.

 (Reporting by Abhiram Nandakumar in Bengaluru; Editing by Anil